West Block: History

 The Department of Public Works sent out, on 7 May 1859, a call for architects to submit proposals for the new parliament buildings to be erected on Barrack Hill, which was answered by 298 submitted drawings.
 After the entries were narrowed down to three, then Governor General Sir Edmund Walker Head was approached to break the stalemate and the winner was announced on 29 August 1859.
 The departmental buildings, Centre Block, and a new residence for the Governor General were each awarded separately and the team of Thomas Stent and Augustus Laver, under the pseudonym of Stat nomen in umbra, won the prize for the first category.

 Construction on all three blocks commenced by the end of 1859.
 By the time the West Block was completed in 1865, the building was three years behind schedule.
 The first tenants were the offices of the postmaster general, the Ministry of Public Works, and the Crown lands departments.
 As the number of parliamentary and administrative staff increased with the expansion of the country's area, more space was added to the West Block: the Mackenzie Wing and Tower in 1878 and, in 1906, the Laurier Tower and link.

 In the early 2000s, the masonry of the West Block was found to be in a state of severe disrepair.
 Scaffolding and protective sheeting were erected in order to prevent falling blocks from striking pedestrians and cars below and a restoration project was immediately implemented.
 The two largest towers were also stabilised with temporary steel structures for fear of stones falling off them.

 An $863 million project to completely renovate the West Block began in 2011, and the renovated building opened on 28 January 2019.
 In preparation for a planned, decade-long renovation of the Centre Block to begin in 2019, the central courtyard of the West Block was transformed into a temporary chamber for the House of Commons.
 The new chamber is surrounded by formerly exterior stone walls and covered by a glass roof.
 Multiple underground levels as well as planned tunnel connections to other Parliament Hill buildings were constructed out of dug-out bedrock under the West Block during the extensive renovations.
-When the renovation of Centre Block is complete and the House returns to its traditional chamber, the new House chamber will be used as committee rooms.
+When the renovation of Centre Block is complete and the House returns to its traditional chamber, the interim House chamber will be used as committee rooms.